 Belgium is no exception, and employers are likely to employ their own nationals and nationals of other EU countries, over foreigners, even if they are otherwise qualified for the job.
 Unconscious bias can profoundly affect both personal and work conditions.

 In the workplace, unchecked bias undermines vital aspects of the company, negatively impacting employee performance, retention and recruitment.
 In a bid to create a better work environment, many companies are beginning to institute unconscious bias training.
 There are also several online resources that can be used to improve self-awareness regarding bias.

 Diversification in the workplace in Belgium

 Belgium, and Brussels in particular, is one of the most culturally diverse places in the world.
-Expats living in the city will hear as many languages as in London or Paris, whether taking the metro, standing at the school gate, or going grocery shopping.
-Despite the huge diversity, most of the international community stays within their own expat bubbles, with little contact with local Belgium residents.
+Expats living in the city will hear as many languages as in London or Paris, whether taking the metro, standing at the school gate, or doing grocery shopping.
+Despite the considerable diversity, most of the international community stays within their own expat bubbles, with little contact with local Belgians.

 Safety in Brussels

 Belgium is safe by international standards, although petty crime is higher in the capital Brussels than in the smaller Flemish cities of Antwerp, Bruges and Ghent.
 People moving to Brussels should take the same sensible precautions that they would in New York or Berlin.